Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 ![Screenshot of tool dialog](./images/Screenshot_CalculateTravelTimeStatistics_Dialog.png)

 #### Inputs
-* **Input Network Analyst Layer**: A ready-to-solve OD Cost Matrix or Route layer in your map or saved as a .lyr file (see previous section on how to set this up).
+* **Input Network Analyst Layer**: A ready-to-solve Origin-Destination Cost Matrix or Route layer in your map or saved as a layer file (see previous section on how to set this up).
 * **Output table**: A geodatabase table that will be the output of this tool, which will contain the travel time statistics.
 * **Start Day (Weekday or YYYYMMDD date)**: Day of the week or YYYYMMDD date for the first start time of your analysis.
 [Learn when to use a generic weekday or a specific date.](#Dates)
 * **Start Time (HH:MM) (24 hour time)**: The lower end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 For example, 2 AM is 02:00, and 2 PM is 14:00.